 Though the term “owner carry contract” can sometimes be used to refer to a property that’s completely financed by the seller, with a carry-back mortgage loan, typically the seller agrees to finance just a portion of the home’s purchase price.

 In this case, while the bulk of the money may come from a traditional bank loan, the seller might agree to finance an additional percentage of the purchase price, giving the buyer the opportunity to make a smaller down payment.

 Once the owner carry terms are agreed upon, they are typically secured by creating a mortgage and a mortgage note.
-Though, these agreements can also be documented with a land contract or deed of trust.
-However, once the documents have been recorded, any seller financing mortgages become an additional junior loan on the property.
+However, these agreements can also be documented with a land contract or deed of trust.
+Once the documents have been recorded, any seller financing mortgages become an additional junior loan on the property.

 How it all works: A seller carry-back mortgage example

-Let’s say the buyer agrees to purchase the home for $100,000.
-However, they are only able to get bank financing for up to $80,000 and they only have $10,000 saved up for a down payment.
-In this situation, rather than allowing the sale to fall through, the two parties may be able to reach an agreement to seller finance a home loan worth the final $10,000.
-In other words, the owner will carry the loan of ten thousand dollars.
+Let’s say the buyer agrees to purchase the home for $200,000.
+However, they are only able to get bank financing for up to $160,000 and they only have $20,000 saved up for a down payment.
+In this situation, rather than allowing the sale to fall through, the two parties may be able to reach an agreement to seller finance a home loan worth the final $20,000.
+In other words, the owner will carry the loan of $20,000.

 Reasons to consider a carry-back mortgage

 Traditionally, seller carry-back mortgages are mostly seen in down real estate markets.
 After all, seller financing mortgages allow buyers who may not be approved for bank financing the chance to become a homeowner.

 In the right circumstances, it can be a win-win situation.
-The buyer gets the financing they need to buy a home and the seller is able to sell their home, often at a better rate of return than they would get with a different investment of a similar size.
+The buyer gets the financing they need to buy a home and the seller is able to sell their property, often at a better rate of return than they would get with a different investment of a similar size.